qns7/macOS.qotfiles/README.md

 - The following applies throughout: `alt = opt(ion)` and hotkeys = shortcuts.
 - I only used Windows and Linux all my life - until April 2024.
 Back then I bought my first MacBook; and since then I am continuously work on my setup, which now I want to share here.
 - I do not use macOS' hiding or minimizing at all, which is why I 'deactivated' the correspoding hotkeys completely ([see below](#anchor1)).
 - I use my Dock at the left side with nothing in there beside the two not-removable stock items Finder and Trash.
-It is set to autohide with no delay.
+It is set to autohide with no delay ([Onyx](https://titanium-software.fr/en/onyx.html) or using a terrminal command).
-- For my mouse setup I use [Yabai](https://github.com/koekeishiya/yabai)'s mouse support features as well as Linearmouse.
-Every mouse with the widely available 5 buttons layout will work.
+- For my mouse setup I use [Yabai](https://github.com/koekeishiya/yabai)'s [mouse support features[(https://github.com/koekeishiya/yabai/wiki/Configuration#mouse-support) as well as [Linearmouse](https://linearmouse.app/).
+Every mouse with the widely available "5 buttons layout" will work.
-- Everywhere I can I use cable versions of my peripherals (or practically devices overall), since personally the wireless hype of the last years makes mostly no sense to me: Batteries die, are bad for the enviroment and the performance is always worse than with their cable counterparts.
+- Everywhere I can I use cable versions of my peripherals or even devices in general, since personally the general wireless hype makes mostly no sense to me: Batteries die, are bad for the environment and the performance is always worse than with their cable counterparts.
 And I don't care if there is a cable from my keyboard, mouse, speaker, headphones or ... to my computer or the according device(s) involved.
-As long as all cables are well managed in my setup I am happy.
-Honestly I like the look of well organized cables more than no cables.
+As long as all cables are well managed I am happy.
+Honestly..
+I like the look of well organized cables more than no cables.
 - I don't like using [Raycast](https://www.raycast.com/) or [Alfred](https://www.alfredapp.com/) or something similar since the corresponding inbuilt features like Spotlight and macOS' own Emoji Picker etc are good enough for me.
   Tipp: Spotlight in use with DuckDuckGo as your default search engine gives you the ability to write for example "yt!
 Queens of the Stone Age Paper Machete" and by clicking `cmd - b` it will open your default brwoser with the corresponding results on Youtube.
 There are many such "shebangs" for DuckDuckGo.
-  Another tipp: macOS' Emoji Picker is faster if you use it with the stock hotkey/shortcut `ctrl + cmd - space` or any other other than the "**Press 🌐 key to**" function.
-My guess is, that the system needs time to check if you are holding or pressing Globe/fn and therefore there occurs the delay so many are annoyed by.
-Using it with another dedicated hotkey/shortcut isn't as fast as [Raycast](https://www.raycast.com/)'s Emoji Picker, but fast enough for me at least.
+  Another tipp: macOS' Emoji Picker is faster if you use it with the stock hotkey `ctrl + cmd - space` or any other custom hotkey other than macOS' "**Press 🌐 key to**" function.
+My guess is, that the system needs time to check if you are holding or pressing Globe/fn and therefore there occurs this slight delay so many are annoyed by.
+Using it with another dedicated hotkey isn't as fast as [Raycast](https://www.raycast.com/)'s Emoji Picker, but fast enough for me.

 ## Keyboard Setup

-I use a Keychron Q1 (V1, ISO Germany) as my external keyboard beside my laptop since 2022.
-The qmk keymap I use for macOS (slightly optimized for readability) is
+I use a Keychron Q1 (V1, ISO Germany) as my external keyboard beside my laptop when I'm at home since 2022.
+The qmk keymap I use for macOS (slightly adjusted for readability) is
 ```
 ESC               F1       F2       F3       F4       F5       F6       F7       F8       F9       F10      F11      F12      F13      F14
 NUBS ^   1        2        3        4        5        6        7        8        9        0        MINS ß   EQL ´    BSPC              MPLY